Skip to content

 Extended experimentation:

-• ML-based optimization - using the accumulated iteration data (31,760 STO-3G iterations, 6,238 cc-pVDZ iterations) to train models for optimization trajectory prediction, automatic optimizer selection, and fast surrogate energy estimators.
+• ML-based optimization - using the accumulated iteration data to train models for optimization trajectory prediction, automatic optimizer selection, and fast surrogate energy estimators.

 Infrastructure: